 Literary Alliance is a student-led club that allows students to share in their love for literature and reading.
 The club sometimes functions as a book club, with members reading a common text.
 Often, it serves as an open forum for students to discuss the books, characters, and words they love.

 Mock Trial - Tyrone White

 Mu Alpha Theta - Jennifer Wallace / Joy Erickson Mu Alpha Theta is a math honor society for high school and junior college students, dedicated to promoting scholarship in mathematics and establishing math as an integral part of high school and junior college education.
-To join the national organization, students must have completed Algebra 2 and maintain at least a 3.0 average in all high school math classes.
+To join the national organization, students must have completed two years of high school mathematics (typically Algebra 1 and Geometry) and maintain at least a 3.0 average in all high school math classes.
 Membership dues are $10.00 for new members and $5.00 for returning members.
 The Mt.
 Juliet High School chapter meets on the first and third Wednesdays of each month at 8:15 am in C145.
 Meetings are open to both members and other interested students.

 National Art Honors Society - Ashley Thon

 National Honor Society - Samantha Richey

 National Honor Society is a community service organization for juniors and seniors who have earned membership to this prestigious organization.
 Membership is based on a minimum GPA of a 3.85, extracurricular involvement, and leadership skills.
 Members must attend the monthly meeting and complete 20 hours of community service each year.
 Membership applications are distributed and available each fall.